All Episodes

 And people rack this up and say, well, they need to be doing more of that.

-And also they need to be moderating, which is I think what you're getting at.
+And also, they need to be moderating, which is, I think, what you're getting at.

 They need to be looking towards the center to try to come together with Democrats for the purposes of passing laws.

-Um I'm hopeful, and maybe that sounds naive, but Tim, I don't know what the alternative is.
+I'm hopeful, and maybe that sounds naive, but Tim, I don't know what the alternative is.

 The good news is that won't be hard to do, right?

-It's going to be an improvement over what we've seen, but am I do I think that this is going to be great, that they're really going to tackle the hard issues and uh make subst substantive and substantial changes.
+But do I think that this is going to be great, that they're really going to tackle the hard issues and make substantive and substantial changes?

-I I wouldn't put money on it.
+I wouldn't put money on it.

-You may That's pretty bad.
+That's pretty bad.

 I agree.

-Um let's take Wayne in Nevada.
+Let's take Wayne in Nevada.

-Wayne, you're on the Rush Limbaugh show, you're speaking to Buck Sexton.
+Wayne, you're the Rush Limbaugh Show.

-Yeah, Buck, this is Wayne from Marino, Nevada, and I just wanted to touch bases with you on uh the cost of medical premiums going up.
+And I just wanted to touch bases with you on the cost of medical premiums going up.

-So I just wanted to uh let you know that because of Obamacare, things are going up all around, not just with the Obamacare coverage.
+So I just wanted to let you know that because of Obamacare, things are going up all around, not just with the Obamacare coverage.

 Oh, of course.